 Learn at Home supports you in your personal and organisational development from the comfort of your own home.

-Many training and development organisations already host a wide array of online and distance learning courses and workshops.
-However, with the huge impact COVID-19 has had on our working lives, more providers than ever are adding content to their websites, in addition to making them more accessible through concessionary rates or for free.
+Many organisations host a wide array of online and distance learning courses and workshops.
+The impact COVID-19 has had on our working lives means more providers than ever are expanding their online content, in addition to increasing accessibility through concessionary rates or free training offers.

-Free online learning courses from The Open University.
-OpenLearn gives you access to course materials and expert opinion on topical issues including Sport, Health and Psychology through to Education and Development, Business and Leadership.
+Free online courses from The Open University.
+OpenLearn gives you access to materials and expert opinion on topical issues including Sport, Health and Psychology through to Education and Development, Business and Leadership.

 Inspired Children are leading national specialists in play, creativity and children's emotional well-being and are now offering five video training packages to organisations which can be remotely accessed from home.

 The following guidance is for anyone involved in the physical activity and sport sector, whether you are working professionally in the sector or in a volunteer capacity.
 We can all look to develop ourselves so we are even more effective in our roles once the recovery process starts and normal service resumes.